Royal Canadian Armoured Corps: Second World War

 From these modest beginnings the modern Canadian Armoured Corps began on 13 August 1940 with Major-General (then Colonel) F. F. Worthington as its first colonel-commandant.
-Over the course of the war from 1939 to 1944, the Armoured Corps gradually took over responsibilities from other corps, such as tank regiments all being converted to armoured regiments, the transition of infantry reconnaissance battalions to the Armoured Corps, as well as anti-armour responsibilities from the Artillery Corps.
+Over the course of the war from 1939 to 1944, the Armoured Corps gradually took over responsibilities from other corps, such as tank regiments all being converted to armoured regiments, the transition of infantry reconnaissance battalions to the Armoured Corps, as well as anti-armour responsibilities from the artillery corps.
 Towards the close of the Second World War, the corps was subsequently bestowed the honour of the 'royal' designation by King George VI in 1945.

 Initially its equipment was 219 US M1917 tanks – a First World War design – obtained at scrap prices.
 They were sufficient for some training and familiarisation, but otherwise of very limited combat use.
 To form the 1st Army Tank Brigade, Valentine tanks were ordered.
 This British design was to be built in Canada.
 Aside from the necessary adjustments to the design to incorporate local engineering standards and available components, the Canadian Valentines used a GMC engine.
 This engine, being an improvement over the original, was later applied to British production.
-In practice, Canada never used most of the 1,400 Valentines they built as they were supplied under lend-lease to the Soviet Union.
+In practice, Canada never used most of the 1,400 Valentines they built, as they were supplied under lend-lease to the Soviet Union.

 In early 1941 the 1st Tank Brigade was sent to Britain and equipped with the Matilda infantry tank.
 For the formation of two armoured divisions it was expected that 1,200 cruiser tanks were needed.
 The United Kingdom was not in a position to supply them, as it had shortfalls in supply for its own needs.
 This meant that Canada had to develop its own production.
 To this end a tank arsenal was set up under the management of a subsidiary of a US firm engaged in tank production in order to build the Ram and Grizzly tanks and their variants in Canada.

-Events of the Second World War thrust Canada into large scale tank production with thousands of Valentine, Ram, and Grizzly (Sherman) tanks and their armoured variants being produced.
+Events of the Second World War thrust Canada into large-scale tank production with thousands of Valentine, Ram, and Grizzly (Sherman) tanks and their armoured variants being produced.
 Canada also went on to build modern armoured fighting vehicles that served during the Cold War, the War in Afghanistan and global peacekeeping operations.

 Post-war

 In 1955, the corps was given an official French title (Corps blindé royal canadien) in addition to the English title.

 In 1968, with the unification of the Canadian Army into the Canadian Armed Forces, the name of the Royal Canadian Armoured Corps was changed to simply the Armour Branch.
-Despite the change however, the Corps continued to use its traditional title.
+Despite the change however, the corps continued to use its traditional title.
 In 2003, Canada planned to replace all its tanks with lightweight M1128 mobile gun systems.
 In 2007, due to experience gained during Afghanistan, Leopard tanks were purchased.
-As of April 2013, the traditional designation of the Royal Canadian Armoured Corps has been restored for official use.
+In April 2013, the traditional designation of the "Royal Canadian Armoured Corps" was restored for official use.